w3f/PSPs/PSPs/psp-fungible-asset-standard.md

 }
 ```

 Asset description can also be embedded in genesis file as additional properties.
-It is expected to be immutable but maybe changed under speical circumstances (e.g. project rename / rebrand).
+It is expected to be immutable but maybe changed under special circumstances (e.g. project rename / rebrand).

 ### Asset Operations